 While these shorts will work for any type of run, they’re especially good for sprinting because of the split on the outer part of the leg, which allows for a greater range of motion.

 In fact, the Twilight Split Shorts were recently updated and now feature a higher rise waist with a higher slit, which further extends the range of motion.

 These shorts are ultra-lightweight and made with moisture-wicking, quick-dry fabric.
 They’re also designed with three stretchy internal pockets for storing any necessities.

 One thing to keep in mind is that while there are several color options, the shorts are available only in sizes 0–10 (XS–XL).

 Tracksmith Twilight Split Shorts at a glance

 Best with extended sizes

-With sizes ranging from XXS–6XL, Girlfriend Collective High-Rise Run Shorts accommodate almost every body.
+With sizes XXS–6XL available, the Girlfriend Collective High-Rise Run Shorts accommodate almost every body.

-What’s more, the shorts are made from recycled water bottles and manufactured in SA8000-certified facilities, which guarantee fair wages and safe working conditions.
+What’s more, they are made from recycled water bottles and manufactured in SA8000-certified facilities, which guarantee fair wages and safe working conditions.

-The fabric is 79% rPET (recycled polyethylene terephthalate) and 21% spandex for plenty of stretch and comfort, while the inseam is 4.75 inches (12 cm), offering a fair amount of coverage.
+The fabric is 79% rPET (recycled polyethylene terephthalate) and 21% spandex for plenty of stretch and comfort.
+The 4.75-in (12-cm) inseam offers a fair amount of coverage.